DavidMSCode/adaptive_picard_chebyshev_C-1/README.md

 # adaptive_picard_chebyshev pythonbind11
 This repository contains the python wrapper for the adaptive Picard-Chebyshev C++ code for propagating orbits around the Earth, using cartesian coordinates.

+## Disclaimer
+This tool is experimental and should not be run on any production environment.
+There are currently few safeguards in the C++ code to catch errors.
+Bad input can and will cause a segmentation fault in the C++ binary and it will take the python kernel with it.
+To prevent loss of data it's recommended to run this program only within its own Python virtual environment.

 ## Build Requirements
 ```
+All operating systems require Python 3.6+ and Pip 10+

 [Windows]
 Visual Studio Code 2017+